Breast Asymmetry Correction Surgery In Sydney & Canberra

 The incisions are closed using absorbable sutures before being sealed with dermal glue and covered with tape.
 There may be some discolouration or mild swelling, however this will disappear quickly and will be completely resolved within 10-14 days.
 Throughout this healing time, straining, bending or lifting should be avoided and you should wear your supportive bra for at least 8 weeks.
 You will be able to go back to work within a few days of surgery and your breasts will find their final shape within 3 months.

-Although the risk profile of this surgery is low, there are some risks of complication.
+There are risks of complication with any surgery including infection, scarring, asymmetry, discomfort, bleeding or leg blood clots to name a few.
 Dr Farhadieh will discuss these risks with you, during your consultation.
 With Panthea Clinics, however, you can have complete peace of mind knowing that you’re being cared for by a team of dedicated specialists.

 WHY CHOOSE OUR CLINIC?

 Breast augmentation is one of Dr Farhadieh’s areas of special interest and expertise.
 He brings excellence in surgical art, and uses techniques that are innovative and modern to achieve the best results possible.
-As an internationally recognised plastic surgeon he has both provided expert commentary for international plastic surgery journals, as well as authored a chapter on this topic in an international plastic surgery textbook: Plastic and Reconstructive Surgery: Approaches and Techniques.
-With this level of expertise guiding everything he does, patients can have complete confidence in Dr Farhadieh’s ability to provide state of the art outcomes.
+As an internationally peer recognised plastic surgeon educator, he has both provided expert commentary for international plastic surgery journals, as well as authored two chapters on breast augmentation in two international plastic surgery textbooks: Plastic and Reconstructive Surgery: Approaches and Techniques.
+He is dedicated to is patient’s welfare.

 BOOK YOUR CONSULTATION WITH US TODAY